There is no environmental justice without workers’ rights. Exploitation, in any form, can never be “sustainable.”

 From the extractive, extreme energy companies of mountaintop removal coal mining, natural gas fracking, and tar sands oil production, to the rainforest-destroying industries of Conflict Palm Oil, pulp and paper, soy, beef, timber, and cocoa, RAN supports a just transition for workers and local communities.

 When labor rights and the environment are fought for side by side, we not only ensure safer working conditions, we also work to build a future that is just, economically viable, and climate-stable.

 Palm Oil: A Profile in Corporate GreedConflict Palm Oil.
 Because after the rainforests fall, rows and rows of palm oil trees take their place, and generations of palm oil workers are left to face ongoing devastation and exploitation.

-There are an estimated 3.5 million workers on palm oil plantations and child labor, human trafficking, and modern-day slavery are widespread.
+There are an estimated 4.42 million workers on palm oil plantations in Indonesia alone, and child labor, human trafficking, and modern-day slavery are widespread.
 Workers are exploited, exposed to toxic pesticides, and paid poverty wages.
 These massive plantations can stretch for miles, swallowing whole villages inside of them, and control nearly every aspect of a worker’s life — housing, medical care, food, and education.
 Even if a worker is able to leave a plantation, debt-bondage and no other options for work often keep workers and families trapped, sometimes for generations.